-Family Formals & Group Shots: What Happens on the Day?
+Wedding Family Formals & Group Shots: What Happens on the Day?

-The best way to handle family formals is to discuss group family shots with everyone before the wedding so that everyone knows where they’ve to go – and when – on the day.
+The best way to handle wedding family formals is to discuss group family shots with everyone before the wedding so that everyone knows where they’ve to go – and when – on the day.
 If you’ve decided you don’t want any family shots, make sure you tell your family so they aren’t surprised on the day – especially if they are expecting group pictures of everyone!

 We would caution against doing more than 10-12 different combinations as this can become tiresome for the people involved and can really take time away from you both enjoying your day.
 Plus it hurts your face smiling for such a long time, for real.
 So, if we have the shot list beforehand, we can organise the shots in advance and make the whole process quicker.

 The group shots may take up a lot more time than you think.
 You will need to schedule time after the ceremony for your formal family portraits; these usually take place at the ceremony site.
 Depending on your list of combinations we would suggest a minimum of 5 minutes per grouping and at least 30 minutes overall.
-And remember to schedule something for your wedding guests to do during this time; it can get boring waiting around for the reception to start while the couple are getting photos taken!
+And remember to schedule something for your wedding guests to do during this time; it can get boring waiting around for the reception to start while the couple is getting photos taken!

-During the group shots it’s helpful if you have a friend/aunt/nephew who is familiar with your families to assist if we need someone to fetch any relatives who have wandered off during your formal photos.
+During the group shots, it’s helpful if you have a friend/aunt/nephew who is familiar with your families to assist if we need someone to fetch any relatives who have wandered off during your formal photos.
 The ‘fetcher’ will become your champion when you’ve lost someone and time is running on during the formals.

 Wedding Photos: Some Other Ideas

-Then we have the wedding party portraits, pictures of the gang, and then of just the two of you.
-We would say to schedule at least 30 minutes to one hour for these (if we can push it).
+…And then it’s just the two of you.
+We would say to schedule at least 30 minutes (and if we can push it – another 15 minutes after dinner).
 These are the first pictures of you both – just married and glowing with happiness – so they are really important photos.
 Make sure you accommodate some time for these shots – you will be glad you did, as they tend to be the wedding photos you’ll cherish for a lifetime.
 Some of the best wedding images we’ve seen were taken the hour right before sunset.
 This ‘golden hour’ is the most beautiful time of day and makes a wonderful setting for unforgettable photos.